James Belcher: Boxing career

-In July 1803 Belcher lost an eye when playing raquetball.
-He never could really overcome the loss of his eye so his friends bought him the pub "Jolly Brewers" on Wardour Street, where he put on sparring expeditions and met and inspired Henry Pearce, a young boxer of which he became his manager.
-It became apparent that he would be Belcher's succussor to the title Champion of England.
+In July 1803 Belcher lost an eye when playing racquetball.
+He never could really overcome the loss of his eye so his friends bought him the pub "Jolly Brewers" on Wardour Street, where he put on sparring exhibitions and met and inspired Henry Pearce, a young boxer whose manager he became.
+It became apparent that he would be Belcher's successor to the title Champion of England.
 In 1805, Belcher returned to the ring as he refused to give up his title without a fight.
 Belcher invited Pearce to London, hoping to keep the championship in Bristol's hands, The two men had a tough fight at a common in Blyth, a coaching stop seven miles north of Retford, Nottinghamshire on the Great North Road on 6 December 1805.
 Belcher chose the venue on a coin toss, deciding to site it 150 miles north of London so that the police did not disrupt the fight.
 The crowd were adorned with handkerchiefs of blue birdseye in support of "the Chicken", and the "famous yellow-striped 'Belcher'".
 Here Belcher displayed all his old vigour and punching speed, but lacked power, and was impaired by his damaged vision in ascertaining range; he was defeated in 18 rounds.
-Henry never fought again and died from Tuberculosis in 1809.
+Pearce never fought again and died from tuberculosis in 1809.